yikai82/ML-Project-NYSX/experiments/Readme.md

 ### Update log:
-- 2025-11-20: Add script for printing library version
+- 2025-11-20: Added information for printing library version
 - 2025-11-17: Fixed a bug that assigns a wrong target column (`target_col =0`) to predict the `close` price.
 The correct code should be `target_col = 3`, a more robust code `target_col = df.columns.get_loc('close')` is used for address this error to ensure correct column index for `close` was used.
 - 2025-11-15: Updated test 11 to test 15
 - 2025-11-13: Updated test 10: PCA and UMAP with fundamentals